gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 it righted itself and scurried on its hands to pick up the wheel and snap it back in place.

-"Get out of here!"
-Special Leaf gasped.
+"Get them out of here!"
+Special Leaf wheezed to Mama Roo.
 "I can't keep this up much longer!"

-"We're not leaving you!"
+"We're not leavin' you!"
 Maddy cried, but her mother was pulling her, saying, "Come on!
 Come on!" as the huge hauler bot batted away a clump of flying earth and rumbled forward once again.